jonalma/jekyll/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-Besides software development, I like hanging out with friends and family, hiking, rock climbing, playing basketball, and
+Besides software development, I like hanging out with friends and family, hiking, rock climbing, basketball, and video games.

 ### More Information